Are you experiencing anxiety after your car accident?

 The good news is that symptoms of anxiety can be managed, and the underlying issues surrounding the accident can be addressed in a safe and controlled environment, helping you reduce your anxiety.

-Depression can arise from many reasons but finding an ICBC approved counsellor is an important step to help you recover
+Depression can arise for many reasons but finding an ICBC approved counsellor is an important step to help you recover

 Depression, clinically referred to as major depressive disorder (MDD), is a mental health issue common in both crash victims and the general population.